arrow back

 5. Autonomy and continuous improvement

 This approach allows brands to gradually gain autonomy.
-With the right tools (Waro platform for product LCA, AIR coop methodology for carbon footprint assessment), teams can regularly update their data, simulate scenarios, and dynamically steer their trajectory.
+With the right tools, teams can regularly update their data, simulate scenarios, and dynamically steer their trajectory.

 Not to be missed